 What is website analytics?

 Website analytics involves a series of processes developed for tracking visitor behavior on your website.

 Because of website analytics tools, you can turn your website into a map.
 This map will show you the most popular regions of your website, but it can also point you to areas that are completely neglected and rarely visited.

 This branch of CRM can also enable you to follow the click-path of your visitors.
 You can track their journey from the first page they landed on, to the moment when they complete their purchase or abandon their cart.

 The great thing about these tools is that they can showcase your data not in an extensive list of datasheets that are hard to interpret and a difficult read, but in the form of charts, graphs, and tables.

 Why do you need web analytics tools?

-Thanks to returning data, the results of website analytics, you’re able to make certain upgrades that will increase the traffic of your website, evoke loyalty in your existing customers, and help you collect new ones.
+Thanks to returning data, the results of website analytics, you’re able to make certain upgrades that will increase the traffic of your blog or website, evoke loyalty in your existing customers, and help you collect new ones.

 Once you apply analytics tools to your website, you will gain a valuable insight into the behavior of your website visitors.
 You’ll be able to develop patterns that revolve around top-selling products, purchase abandonments, and areas your visitors find problematic.

 After you collect this information, you’ll be able to make effective adjustments to your website.
-When you get rid of website glitches, and optimize your pages using the most popular ones as an example, you’ll be able to increase customer satisfaction.
+When you get rid of website glitches and optimize your pages using the most popular ones as an example, you’ll be able to increase customer satisfaction.